 What are the best spy movies of all time?
-Beginning in the silent era, spy films have been around for more than a century, thrilling moviegoers with tales of double-crosses and espionage since the 1890s.
-Today, these thriller movies continue to spark the imaginations of filmmakers and audiences alike, showing us daring stunts, gadgets, glamour, and throwing us into a world of full-blown paranoia.
+Spy movies have been around for more than a century, exciting moviegoers with tales of double-crosses and espionage since the 1890s.
+Today, these movies continue to spark the imaginations of filmmakers and audiences alike, showing us daring stunts, gadgets, glamour, and a world of paranoia.

-However, over the years, we’ve seen spy films, much like the secret agents they follow, take on many disguises – appearing as cerebral thrillers, action movie blockbusters, goofy flicks, and more.
-So, in a sea of high stakes missions, science fiction movies, and other wildly different films, you may be left feeling lost, desperately searching for clues to answer the age-old question – what are truly the best spy movies that you can watch right now?
+Spy movies take on many disguises – appearing as cerebral thrillers, action movie blockbusters, goofy flicks, and more.
+So, in a sea of high-stakes missions, science fiction movies, and other wildly different films, you may be left feeling lost, desperately searching for clues to answer the age-old question – what are truly the best spy movies that you can watch right now?

 Well, The Digital Fix is here to hand over the intel.
 After doing some in-depth recon of our own, we’ve gathered intelligence on the best films for all your secret operative needs.
-From the high budget explosive hits to the suave noir capers, we’ve made a list so airtight that even Tom Cruise couldn’t hack it.
-So sit back, have a shaken martini at the ready, and prepare for some high-class espionage – here are the best spy movies of all time.
+From the high-budget explosive hits to the suave noir capers, here are the best spy movies of all time.

 What are the best spy movies?

 - From Russia with love

 - Top Secret!

 - Lust, Caution